niclaz/zengo-wallet-challenge/OSINT/DAY1.md

 ![Open Source Licenses](/Website/open-source-licenses.md)

-I realise that for some of you the above doesn't mean much, so let me give context to it and it may be useful
+I realise that for some of you the above doesn't mean much, so let me give context to it and it may be useful...

-## LISTED OPEN SOURCE LICENSES / DEPENDENCIES
+### LISTED OPEN SOURCE LICENSES / DEPENDENCIES

 Making software is hard, especially from scratch.
 Open Source is awesome & Open Source cryptography is very important but in building the server and app there is a good chance ZenGo uses some of the above in their stack. my ears perked at the following:

-winapi - rust package to call Windows API cloudabi - ABI for UNIX-like OS (note: project is unmaintained) Lock_Api
+- winapi a rust package to call Windows API
+- cloudabi an ABI for UNIX-like OS (note: project is unmaintained)
+- Lock_Api

 > Attack vector, inspect code